amqp/rhea/README.md

 used by Apache Qpid Proton clients.
 The location of the file can be specified through the MESSAGING_CONNECT_FILE environment variable.
-If that is not specified it will look for a file called connect.json in the current directory, the home directory or /etc/messaging/.
+If that is not specified it will look for a file called connect.json in the current directory, in <home>/.config/messaging or /etc/messaging/.

 The config file offers only limited configurability, specifically: